benjaminocampo/navierstokes_mirror/docs/lab2/docs.md

 in the number of ns needed to update a cell but also in the number of cache references per cell iteration needed.
 The *rb* needs six times more llcache references than *baseline*.
 The ratio of cache hits are similar, but always avoid referencing to the llcache is better.
 This improvement is related to the independent updates which were talked about above.
 Since cells are stored differently in red-black, *rb* updates interpersed cells (which leads to unfriendly cache accesses).
 It is also interesting that *baseline* results resemblance to what was obtained at the end of lab 1.

-## Ispc and Intrinsics
+## Optimizations

 Up to this point, we needed to take different paths, one of us worked with *intrinsics* and the other one with *ispc*.
 Nevertheless, both of us tried take the same approaches in order to compare their outcomes.

-# Optimizations

 In each of the following titles, we briefly describe how the modification was done along with some implementations details that may be relevant.
 The four next